+The first remark is the possibility that the parameter α has been getting smaller during the last several years of persistent and mild deflation.
 As noted earlier, Kuroda and Yamamoto (2003b) confirm that during the period 1993-98, the threshold value α indicating the extent of DNWR does not vary with the inflation rate.
-Looking at changes in the inflation rate as measured by the Consumer Price Index, however, the rate has remained negative since 1999.
-This points to the possibility that the degree of DNWR has decreased following the period analyzed.
+Looking at changes in the inflation rate as measured by the consumer price